Mannxxx/B.Tech-Project/README.md

 3 versions supplied by Russia (oldest version 1980s)

-BRD handles all the replacement of the different parts of helicopter
+BRD handles all the replacement of the different parts of the helicopter

 Main rotor blade: Moves up down, right left )-> 5 blades

-Tail rotor blade : To stop the rotation motion
+Tail rotor blade: To stop the rotation motion